Samuel Lockhart: Sam Lockhart's Elephants

 Sam Lockhart had tremendous success with his elephant acts.
 His most famous group were known as "The Three Graces": Wilhelmina and two younger elephants, Trilby and Haddie.
 Haddie (or Hattie) was also the nickname for his wife, Harriet Alice (who died In 1897).
 He also had two bull elephants called Romeo and Charley.
 His other famous elephants were Jock and Jenny, who were worked in front of Queen Victoria.
 He worked in the USA for the famous Ringling Circus from 1896 to 1901, as well as doing the Vaudeville circuit.
 His acts with Ringling were billed with phrases such as "Ringling Bro's marvelous acting Pachyderms", "Lockhart Elephant Comedians" and "Prof. Lockhart's funny, dancing, pantomimic, play-acting elephants".

 Sam Lockhart Landmarks in Leamington Spa

 Plaques for Leamington "Old Town" feature elephants in honour of Sam Lockhart's elephants.
 A monument was erected in 2006 of Sam Lockhart's "3 Graces" that was vandalised the same year.
 A recent luxury flat development by A C Lloyd that was built after demolishing Sam Lockhart's home at 1, Warwick Road was named Wilhelmina Close after one of the "3 Graces".
 Elephant Walk is a nickname given to a sloping walkway to the River Leam, where the elephants regularly bathed.(There is no evidence that the elephants bathed here at all).
-The elephants were almost in the water all the time. ("Almost in the water all of the time" is gibberish.)